openstack/nova/doc/source/cli/nova-serialproxy.rst

 Description
 ===========

-`nova-serialproxy` is a server daemon that serves the Nova Serial Websocket Proxy service, which provides a websocket proxy that is compatible with OpenStack Nova serial ports.
+:program:`nova-serialproxy` is a server daemon that serves the Nova Serial Websocket Proxy service, which provides a websocket proxy that is compatible with OpenStack Nova serial ports.

 Options
 =======